huijing/slides/webconf-asia-2017/README.md

 So these are the features you can turn on via CSS, but note that the font you are using must have these features to begin with.
 This lot up there are the features most often mentioned at web typography talks.

 Nobody talks about `font-variant-east-asian`, at least, I haven't met them yet.
-What this property does is, it allows for glyph substitution and positioning in East Asian text.
-For the benefit of the audience who can't read Han characters, it might seem like these languages share the same glyphs but actually, it depends.
+What this property does is allow for glyph substitution and positioning in East Asian text.
+For the benefit of the audience who can't read Han characters, it might seem like the East Asian languages share the same glyphs but actually, it depends.
 As I mentioned before, Han unification, which is assigning the same code point to different glyphs has been the subject of a lot of debate, so I'm just going to explain this here property.

 Essentially, the same code point can have variant glyphs depending on the language being used.
 Like, simplified Chinese glyphs versus traditional Chinese glyphs.
 Japanese glyphs have their own specification known as JIS or Japanese Industrial Standard, and they too have alternate glyphs for the same character.
 This property allows us to toggle these variant glyphs.